Ronald Ojeda: Kidnapping and murder in Chile

+On 21 February 2024 (at 3:05 a.m), five men posing as Chilean investigative police arrived outside the Ojeda family apartment in Independencia.
+Presenting the doorman with a false warrant, three of the individuals entered the building wearing tactical gear.
+Using a battering ram to gain entry to Ojeda's 14th floor apartment, Ojeda was subsequently abducted at gunpoint in front of his wife and son.

-On February 21, 2024, Ojeda was kidnapped from his apartment in Independencia, Santiago, by individuals posing as Chilean investigative police officers.
-His body was found on March 1, 2024, dismembered and buried in a suitcase under a concrete slab in Maipú.
+His body was found on 1 March 2024, dismembered and buried in a suitcase under a concrete slab in Maipú.
 Preliminary autopsy results indicated death by mechanical asphyxiation, occurring between seven and ten days prior to the discovery.

 Judicial process

+The Ojeda case involved multiple arrests, extradition requests, and has had significant political and diplomatic repercussions between Chile and Venezuela.

 The investigation, led by Chilean prosecutor Héctor Barros, suggested that the crime was politically motivated and possibly orchestrated by Venezuelan authorities with the involvement of the Tren de Aragua, a Venezuelan criminal organization.
 Two suspects, Walter Rodríguez Pérez and Maikel Villegas Rodríguez, fled to Venezuela, prompting Chile to request their extradition.

 As of July 2024, the only detainee in the case was a 17-year-old Venezuelan minor.
 The Chilean Supreme Court granted a 60-day extension for the investigation.
 Meanwhile, key suspects, including Villegas and Larry Álvarez Núñez ("Larry Changa"), were arrested in Colombia and Costa Rica, respectively, with extradition processes underway.
 In January 2025, Barros linked the murder to a faction of the Tren de Aragua operating in Chile, implicating 16 individuals in Ojeda's killing.
 Barros revealed that three witnesses implicated the Maduro government.
 One detainee alleged that Cabello ordered and financed the murder through a criminal intermediary known as El Niño Guerrero."